Machibuse/Porticle.CLDR/README.md

 - **Fully Functional Out of the Box**
   No additional CLDR data download is required; everything is included in the package.

+- **Supports formatting of all Units in CLDR-Units in singular, plural and all supported gramatical cases**
+  Formatting often used words like `byte`/`bytes` `day`/`days` and and more than 200 other units for acceleration, energy, length, speed and more.

 - **Embedded CLDR Data**
   The latest version of CLDR unit data is included as compressed embedded resources within the library.